 The inflorescence is a cluster of many flowers rising from the upper pair of leaves.
 The cluster is very tight with leafy bracts that have fine hair.

 Flowers: The brilliant flowers, each no more than an inch wide, sessile, have a green 10-veined tubular calyx that is covered with hair and ends in 5 short sharply pointed triangular lobes.
-The 5 flower petals in the shape of a Maltese Cross are very deeply cleft with clawed bases.
+The 5 flower petals in the shape of a Maltese Cross spread widely and are widest toward the tip where they are very deeply cleft into two lobes, each lode with a slightly ragged tip.
+The petal bases are clawed (abruptly narrowed).
 While usually scarlet in color, they can also be white to pink.
 There are 5 stamens and 5 styles, stamens with red filaments with yellow anthers.

 Seeds: Fertile flowers form an ovoid capsule that has the 5 teeth of the calyx at its opening and contains reddish-brown seeds.
 When the capsule opens at the top seeds are dispersed by action of the wind.